-Assessing and reviewing supplier sustainability performance Our tobacco suppliers perform annual self-assessments with regard to adherence to the requirements in the STP, for their own part as well as for the farmers from whom they purchase.
-This forms the basis for dialogue between our Leaf Operations departments and suppliers, as well as for the third party review.
+Our tobacco suppliers for the production of snus, moist snuff and US chewing tobacco perform annual self-assessments with regard to adherence to the requirements in the STP, for their own part as well as for the farmers from whom they purchase.
+This forms the basis for dialogue between our Leaf Operations departments and suppliers, as well as for the third party reviews.
 Our suppliers' field technicians train and assist farmers in their daily work to assure compliance with the STP requirements and to optimize crop yield.
 The field technicians continually monitor farm operations.
 If matters require immediate attention, actions will be taken to resolve the matter.

-On a three-year basis, suppliers are audited and rated by a third-party auditor, AB Sustain.
-During the past two years 12 reviews have been conducted by AB Sustain.
-The Leaf Operations department of our Scandinavia Division participated in eight of these reviews to better understand how the STP affects the work and procedures of our suppliers and to build on the review results.
+On a three-year basis, suppliers are audited and rated by a thirdparty auditor, AB Sustain.
+During the past three years 29 reviews have been conducted by AB Sustain.
+The Leaf Operations departments participated in three of these reviews to better understand how the STP affects the work and procedures of our suppliers and to build on the review results.